nizos/nizos.github.io/src/posts/optimizing-github-workflows-for-efficiency-and-sustainability/index.md

 The action sends metrics data to metrics.green-coding.io by default, including energy values, duration of measurements, CPU model, and details about your repository and commit.
-This data is used to create a badge and a detailed display of your CU runs’ energy consumption, viewable [here](https://metrics.green-coding.io/ci-index.html).
+This data is used to create a badge and a detailed display of your CI runs’ energy consumption, viewable [here](https://metrics.green-coding.io/ci-index.html).

 If you prefer not to share this data, simply set `send-data` to `false` in the action’s configuration.